 Let’s look at just a few, out of many other examples, of Stew Young’s comments over the last ten days wherein he lied to you as he pandered to voters and to various media

 Stew Young Statements About Hiring More RCMP

 Langford Mayor Stew Young wants to see five to 10 Mounties added to the West Shore RCMP detachment to combat a recent spike in crime… Young said Monday.
 “We got a report that said our crime was up 16 per cent — well, then maybe I better go hire 20 per cent more police officers.”
-[That’s a nice sound bite, totally pandering to the press who seem to willingly buy everything Stew says, but it doesn’t mirror what he did, what could be done, or what he actually tried to do.]
-The truth is that 20% more officers would be twelve new officers and Stew and his Stooges only authorized three additional officers at their council meeting.
+[That’s a nice sound bite.
+It totally panders to the press who seem to willingly buy everything Stew says.
+The problem is that it doesn’t mirror what he actually did or tried to do].
+The truth is that 20% more officers would be twelve new officers.
+If he wanted to add twelve, why did Stew and his Stooges only authorize three additional officers at their council meeting?